0xn3va/cheat-sheets/Web Application/Command Injection/README.md

 ## Special shell parameters

-There are several parameters which the shell treats specially.
+There are several parameters that the shell treats specially.
 Some of these parameters you can use to create payloads:

 ```bash
 $ i$@d